FangWen-Hao/PVZ_2023/README.md

     - If the plants chosen are planted on the square that has plant, then the logic will cancel the chosen plant.
 13. Shovel logic: Removes the plants that has been planted on the map.
 14. Landmower logic.
 15. Progress Bar logic.
+(BETA)
 16. Zombie Factory logic.
+17. If the zombies are attacked by Snowpea, then the zombie animation will turn blue and move slower.

 ## Work In Progress (Hopefully will be on Released on v2.0.0)

-1. If the zombies are attacked by Snowpea, then the zombie animation will turn blue and move slower.
-2. If the zombies are attacked by Hypno-Shroom, then the zombie animation will turn purple and walk to the map's right side.
+1. If the zombies are attacked by Hypno-Shroom, then the zombie animation will turn purple and walk to the map's right side.
-3. Shrooms plant logic.
+2. Shrooms plant logic.
-4. Night map logic.
+3. Night map logic.
-5. In game menu logic.
+4. In game menu logic.

 ### Bugs: